White Sox star Tim Anderson won’t alter his playing style for Tony La Russa

 Tim Anderson is one of those unapologetic young stars.

-The bat-flipping, Silver Slugger-winning White Sox shortstop said this week that he looks forward to working with the Baseball Hall of Famer, but he won’t alter his approach to the game.
+The bat-flipping, Silver Slugger-winning White Sox shortstop said this week that he looks forward to working with the Hall of Famer, but he won’t alter his approach to the game.

 “I won’t change my style, the way I play, for Tony,” Anderson, 27, said on a Zoom call to announce his Silver Slugger award.
 “That won’t happen.
 I will continue to be me.
 I always have and I always will be.
-We’ll see what happens, I guess if I do do a bat flip.”
+We’ll see what happens, I guess, if I do do a bat flip.”

 La Russa said in his introductory news conference last week that he doesn’t mind player celebrations if they’re “sincere” and that he wants players to be “passionately involved with the competition.”